U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 International Energy Agency (IEA)

 International Oil Daily

 Norwegian Petroleum Directorate

-Oil and Gas Journal
+Oil & Gas Journal

 Platts Oilgram News